-The Northeast Swale (Swale) is located in the northeastern area of Saskatoon and has long been regarded as a unique environment, having ecological, hydrological and hydrogeological characteristics.
+The Northeast Swale (Swale) is located in the northeastern area of Saskatoon, adjacent to Aspen Ridge, and has long been regarded as a unique environment, having ecological, hydrological and hydrogeological characteristics.
 It is a natural and cultural connection to the past and future of Saskatchewan.
 Featuring some of the last Plains Rough Fescue remaining in the world.
 The Swale offers high quality biodiversity, proximity to urban areas, economic benefits for education and recreation, and a natural filter for our air and water.
 Its diverse environment offers a habitat for a large variety of plant species (more than 200), birds (more than 100), mammals, amphibians, reptiles and insects and also provides flood control for the surrounding community.

 The City of Saskatoon (City) and the Meewasin Valley Authority (Meewasin) have partnered to conserve the portion of the Swale located in both the City’s boundary and Meewasin’s Conservation Zone.
 Maintaining biodiversity within the Swale is crucial to maintaining resilience in this ecosystem which faces human induced and natural stresses.
 Biodiversity provides social, cultural and economic value through biological resources as well as a host of key ecological processes such as nutrient cycling, soil building, and management of water and air purification.